Full walkout guidance

 NROC (Non-residential on-call rotas)

-Regardless of strike action, it is an employer's responsibility to maintain any arrangements for ensuring that a junior doctor rostered to be on duty for a non-resident on call (NROC) period does actually report for that duty.
+Regardless of strike action, it is an employer's responsibility to maintain any arrangements for ensuring that a resident doctor rostered to be on duty for a non-resident on call (NROC) period does actually report for that duty.
 For example, asking them to log into a system or give phone or email confirmation at the start of the duty period.
 We would expect employers to follow this procedure, at which point it would become apparent from the doctor not reporting in that they were participating in the strike action.

-Alternatively, should a trust choose not to operate such a procedure or not follow their procedure, we would advise junior doctors can either decline to answer calls they receive as part of their NROC duty whilst they are on strike.
+Alternatively, should a trust choose not to operate such a procedure or not follow their procedure, we would advise resident doctors can either decline to answer calls they receive as part of their NROC duty whilst they are on strike.
 Alternatively, if you do answer, simply explain to the trust "I am now on lawful strike action in line with BMA instruction".

 Where you are rostered on the final day of action for a day shift then non-resident period combined together

 The contractual rules require that non-resident on-call duties and ordinary resident shifts must be rostered separately.
 However, we are aware that, for convenience, employers often show them combined on a rota, for example labelled just as an ‘on-call’ duty composed of a resident shift followed by a non-resident period overnight.
-Regardless of how this is reflected on the rota, our instruction to junior doctors is to strike from the daytime shift component but to perform the non-resident on-call duty component as normal.
+Regardless of how this is reflected on the rota, our instruction to resident doctors is to strike from the daytime shift component but to perform the non-resident on-call duty component as normal.

 Dealing with pressure to return to work

-We will support any junior doctor BMA member who is pressured to return to work outside of the escalation procedure.
+We will support any resident doctor BMA member who is pressured to return to work outside of the escalation procedure.
 If you believe you are being pressured to go back to work, you should contact us as soon as possible.

 It is important that you keep a note of what happened, including retaining emails.